James-P-D/SYNScan/README.md

 When scanning a host for open ports, Hackers would traditionally only send the first part of the exchange (send SYN, receive SYN/ACK for open ports or SYN/RST for closed ports) and then not respond any further.
 Because the port was never fully opened, firewalls would not inform the admin that the host was being scanned.
 SYN packets are also commonly used as part of a Distributed Denial of Service (DDoS) attack, whereby millions of SYN-packets are sent spoofed source-IP fields to a single host, quickly exhausting the resources of the target machine.

-As always, this project was simply created so that I could pollish by C programming skills, and to experiment with the [NPCAP](https://nmap.org/npcap/) library.
+As always, this project was simply created so that I could polish by C programming skills, and to experiment with the [NPCAP](https://nmap.org/npcap/) library.
 If you need a real port-scanner that supports SYN-scanning and a whole host of other neat stuff, download [NMAP](https://nmap.org/).

 ## Contents